-Getting a pending lawsuit loan from a lender that cares.
+Get a lawsuit loan from from your pending claim from a funding provider that cares.

 Baker Street Funding helps you level the playing field against these large insurance companies to provide you with financial resources to pay your bills and help you avoid taking a smaller settlement than you deserve out of desperation.

 At Baker Street Funding, we pride ourselves on providing victims with financial solutions to not only give them the cash they need but tailor our advances to make sure that it is their best financial decision at the time.
-We strive to educate everyone on the funding process to make sure that victims are familiar with the risks and repayment of the advance.
+We strive to educate everyone by providing valuable information to make sure that victims are familiar with the risks and repayment of the advance.

-Plaintiffs who find themselves in financial distress during litigations have overwhelmingly chosen us because of the high level of service, low rate offers, and quick funds.
-We encourage you to compare our financing against our competitors and work with whoever makes you feel most comfortable.
+Plaintiffs who find themselves in financial distress during litigations have overwhelmingly chosen us because of the high level of service, low-rate offers, and quick funds.
+We encourage you to compare our lawsuit financing services against our competitors and work with whomever makes you feel most comfortable.

 To learn more about how a pending lawsuit loan may be beneficial for you, you can reach out to us for a professional guide and free consultations.
 Remember, a pending lawsuit loan is a cash advance based on your pending settlement proceeds provided on a contingency basis, meaning you owe us nothing if you lose the case.